 In the wet and miserable summer of 2007, the clouds disappeared for one special day to let the glorious sunshine through on Wales.
 This paved the way for one of the most unique events in the history of Cardiff, the first Cardiff Mela.
 This community and social cohesion event is open to everyone, all ages and all colours.
-The Mela is now in its ninth year and previous events have attracted thousands of visitors in a day.
-The next Mela event will take place on Sunday 15th September 2019 and is set to be bigger and better!
+The 2020 Mela will be the tenth edition of the Cardiff Mela and previous events have attracted 30,000 visitors in a day.
+The next Mela event will take place in the Summer of 2020 (Date: TBC) and is set to be bigger and better!

 The Mela showcases a wide diversity of cultures, music, dance, arts, fashion and food to name a few.
 Although the Mela's roots are Asian cultures, this is a festival for all and aims to educate, share and celebrate all cultures.

-The Mela is now in its ninth year and previous events have attracted thousands of visitors in a day.
+The 2020 Mela will be the tenth edition of the annual Mela and previous events have attracted 30,000 visitors in a day.

-The Cardiff Mela will return to Cardiff Bay on Sunday 15th September 2019.
+The Cardiff Mela will return to Cardiff Bay in the Summer of 2020.
 The event will open to the public at 12 midday and finish at 6pm.

 Over 15 local, national and international artists will take centre stage to entertain all Mela visitors.